How (not) to use translations outside of React components

 The exception that proves the rule

-If you’re working with Next.js, you might want to translate i18n messages in API routes (opens in a new tab), Route Handlers (opens in a new tab) or the Metadata API (opens in a new tab).
+If you’re working with Next.js, you might want to translate i18n messages in API routes, Route Handlers or the Metadata API.

-next-intl/server provides a set of awaitable versions of the functions that you usually call as hooks from within components.
+provides a set of awaitable versions of the functions that you usually call as hooks from within components.
 These are agnostic from React and can be used for these cases.

 import {getTranslations} from 'next-intl/server';